ohadios/astrophage-visual-model/README.md

 ## Feedback

-The app embeds a feedback form (Getformly) behind the **✉ Feedback** button so visitors can flag bad facts or suggest better-justified assumptions.
+The app embeds a feedback form behind the **✉ Feedback** button so visitors can flag bad facts or suggest better-justified assumptions.
 To point it at a different form, replace the form URL in the `#fbFrame` iframe (and the "open in a new tab" link) inside `index.html`.

 ---